Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vUf3qor9P5Q.md

 ### Transcript

-> some people asking about recipes and stuff uh you know if we have recipe changes in the works we'll we'll do a video on them um yeah we'll release that information before update 5 comes out
+> some people asking about recipes and stuff, you know if we have recipe changes in the works we'll we'll do a video on them, yeah we'll release that information before update 5 comes out